-The Crater Lake Science and Learning Center is located in the original Superintendent’s house at Crater Lake NP (CRLA).
-It is intended to house visiting scientists who are studying the natural phenomena at Crater Lake upstairs; these visiting scientists may interact with each other in the common areas, which are the kitchen, dining room, library and living room downstairs.
+The Crater Lake Science & Learning Center is located in the original Superintendent’s house at Crater Lake NP (CRLA).
+It is intended to house visiting scientists who are studying the natural phenomena at Crater Lake upstairs in bedrooms.
+The visiting scientists may interact with each other in the common areas, which are the Kitchen, Dining Room, Library and Living Room downstairs.

 The original Imperial furnishings are intact in the house.
 They were purchased in the early 1930’s from Montgomery Ward in Portland, Oregon.